You may be wondering what the difference is between taking vitamins intravenously vs. the more common pill form.

 People who suffer from inadequate amounts of vitamins and minerals not only suffer from reduced immune function and exhibit some of the symptoms listed above, but more often than not, the results of malnutrition appear on their skin.
 Breakouts, uneven skin tone, dull skin, flaky skin and eczema are often the result of malnutrition and unabsorbed nutrients.

-Intravenous therapy (IV therapy) is the administration of liquid solutions directly into a vein.
-In the case of a Vitamin IV, the vitamins are injected directly into your bloodstream, rather than absorbed through your stomach after being routed through your digestive system.
+Intravenous therapy (IV therapy treatment) is the administration of liquid solutions directly into a vein.
+In the case of our vitamin IV therapy in Marina Del Rey, the vitamins are injected directly into your bloodstream, rather than absorbed through your stomach after being routed through your digestive system.
 The direct route offers far better absorption than the vitamins you can take in pill, tablet or liquid form.

 [Celiacs in the U.S. are estimated to be 1 in 133, or almost 1% of the population (reference: celiac.com).
 Celiac disease is perhaps the most common genetic disorder in the United States, as well as one of the most poorly diagnosed diseases.
 Because it’s been poorly diagnosed, many people are unaware that they have Celiacs disease.